 Once cooled to the perfect working temperature the blocks can be hammered into sheets, wires or other shapes needed for the piece.
 Silver, sterling silver and coin silver are all malleable, that is they are soft enough to be worked with hand tools – the silver is often reheated in a fire pit or forge several times before the piece is finished.

-Jewelry that was hand forged and hand hammered is now rare, collectible and expensive because modern jewelry is no longer hand-hammered from ingots.
-Rather it is made from machine-rolled sterling silver sheet and wire and pre-made elements like leaves, flowers and buttons.
+Jewelry that was hand forged and hand hammered is now rare, collectible and expensive because most modern jewelry is no longer hand-hammered from ingots except by master smiths preserving the tradition.
+A large amount of contemporary Native American jewelry is made from machine-rolled sterling silver sheet and wire and pre-made elements like leaves, flowers and buttons.

-One way to tell that jewelry has been hand hammered from an ingot is the evidence of folding and layering that is seen on the back side such as here on this early bracelet.
+One way to tell that jewelry has been hand hammered is the impression of tool marks.

 Do We Buy Used Native American Jewelry?